BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 ## Realm provisioning

-Realm provisioning allow to create one or several realm at startup.
+Realm provisioning allows to create one or several realm at startup.

 It is useful to start a new deployment with having to call the @ref:[realm API](../../../delta/api/realms-api.md) to create those.